collamaf/SimCalibratore/README_Calibratore.md

 - -SourceT is used to choose the thickness of the source; this is preseted to 7mm, the thickness of the Ga container in GaSet2.

-- -PterD is used to choose the diameter of the P-Terfenile; this is preseted to 6mm.
+- -ScintD is used to choose the diameter of the P-Terfenile; this is preseted to 6mm.

-- -PterT is used tochoose the thickness of the P-Terfenile; this is preseted to 5mm.
+- -ScintT is used tochoose the thickness of the P-Terfenile; this is preseted to 5mm.

 - -CaseLT is used to set the lateral thickness of the probe's case.